zng-ui/zng/TODO/_current.md

 * Fix emoji segmenting, example: "🙎🏻‍♀️"
 * Implement cursor position.
-    - Review using `TextPoint` for this?
-        - Remove `TextPoint`?
-        - Refactor `TextPointDisplay` into `CaretPosition` in the main crate.
-            - Implement `get_caret_position` getter property.
-            - Use case is display in a status bar.

     - Need to find closest insert point from mouse cursor point.
         - Support ligatures (click in middle works).